 ‘The Private Case’ catalogue was a selection of books that had been chosen by women and couples, and were the best books on the market.
 All were published and available in the UK, but that didn’t prevent Customs and Excise trying to seize the same title if it had been published elsewhere and was being imported into the country!

-As a project attempting to subvert Britain's strange and archaic morality laws, 'The Private Case' was incidental, but as a bookselling experiment it was interesting - and fun.
-However, by the end of the decade it was clear that a great deal more effort would have been required to turn it into a proper business, so it was closed down a few years later.
+As a project attempting to subvert Britain’s strange and archaic morality laws, ‘The Private Case’ was incidental, but as a bookselling experiment it was interesting – and great fun.
+However, it was clear that a lot more effort would have been required to turn it into a proper business and it was closed down in 2006.